 For more information, see Accounting for concessional loans (RMG 115).

-- a lower interest rate below (the most common)
+- an interest rate below the market rate (the most common)

 - deferred repayments